sindresorhus/sindresorhus.github.com/source/content/apps/pandan.md

 #### The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some other menu bar apps to free up space.
-If this does not solve it, try quitting Bartender if you have it installed.
+If this does not solve it, try quitting Bartender/Ice if you have it installed.

 #### Can you make the history be further back than 120 days?

 The history is intentionally limited.
 Pandan is about time awareness right now, not analyzing past behavior.
-If you need more stats and graphs, check out the system [Screen Time](https://support.apple.com/en-gb/HT210387) feature.
+If you need more stats and graphs, check out the system [Screen Time](https://support.apple.com/HT210387) feature.

 #### Can you make the app available on iOS too?